elementary/appcenter-web/_apps/com.github.ryonakano.pinit.md

 redirect_from: /com.github.ryonakano.pinit.desktop/
 ---

-<p>Add portable apps like raw executable files, AppImage files, etc. into Applications Menu easily.
-Edit or delete existing desktop files without opening a file manager.</p>
+<p>Add portable apps like raw executable files, AppImage files, etc. into your application launcher easily.
+Edit or delete existing app entries without opening a file manager.</p>
-<p>Pin It! comes with syntax errors detection, so you will never need to waste your time seeking for why your desktop entry won't be shown in Applications Menu.</p>
+<p>Pin It! comes with syntax errors detection, so you will never need to waste your time seeking for why your desktop entry won't be shown in the launcher.</p>